 The development of a prototype allows you to discover the minimum parameters before the full deployment of your IoT project.
 A thorough prototype simulates essential elements of the final IoT product.
 To develop a successful prototype, find answers to the following questions:

 In reality, there is no pre-defined template to follow when it comes to prototyping.
 It will always vary depending on your use case, so you should create a roadmap with a thorough discussion with stakeholders and find answers to questions we discussed in the blog.

 Successful IoT projects require in-depth analysis and planning.
 Companies that do not carry out their research and implement sound deployment strategies face many challenges and complications, resulting in unsatisfactory results.
-Avnet is hosting a series of IoT workshops that address challenges which businesses face to grab IoT opportunities.
+“As one of the leading industrial IoT platform providers Avnet is hosting a series of IoT workshops” that address challenges which businesses face to grab IoT opportunities.

 In this whitepaper, we have covered some important elements you should consider when looking to transforming your business model.